MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 create and configure a virtual network gateway.md

-## Test the connection between the VMs
+## Task 10: Test the connection between the VMs

 1. On the **ManufacturingTestVM**, open PowerShell.